-This is key to your initial success.
-Even with the governmental restrictions due to coronavirus, a lot of local displays will still go ahead.
-You should research times that the displays start and end, as it is between those times that your dog is most vulnerable.
-You should also check with your neighbours too as if local displays are cancelled there’s a high chance that garden displays will boom this year.
+With the governmental restrictions due to coronavirus, local displays are cancelled this year.
+You should check with your neighbours, as there’s a high chance that home or garden displays will boom this year.
 Literally boom.
 Your dog will most definitely thank you for it!

 Tire your dog out during the day